Prerequisites

 Step 3: Creating the WAN Monitor

 To edit any of the configuration details, go to the respective template, make the changes and save the details.
 When you create a new monitor, the updated values take effect.
 When the configuration is complete, the router starts collecting the data at the specified frequency 60 seconds ( default value).
-OpManager Plus updates this statistics (collected data) every hour and the reports are generated after one hour of configuration.
+OpManager Nexus updates this statistics (collected data) every hour and the reports are generated after one hour of configuration.

 Define a template with the required WAN monitoring settings to be used for monitoring performance.
 The RTT template comes with pre-populated default values.
-OpManager Plus uses the configured values to simulate traffic.
+OpManager Nexus uses the configured values to simulate traffic.
 Incase you would like to effect some changes to the values before initiating monitoring, make the changes as follows

 Configuring Test Parameters